Matt Bell (British racing driver): Career

 After racing in the second half of the 2023–24 Asian Le Mans Series with Nielsen Racing in the LMP2 class, Bell reunited with AWA for his second full season in the IMSA SportsCar Championship, driving in a Corvette in the GTD class.
 Alongside Orey Fidani for the full season and Lars Kern for the endurance races, Bell scored a best result of fifth at Road America as he ended the year tenth in GTD points.
 Bell also raced in the LMP2 Pro-Am class of the European Le Mans Series for Team Virage, but was left on the sidelines after three races as the team shuffled its lineup.
 During 2024, Bell also made his second appearance at the 24 Hours of Le Mans, racing for Cool Racing and finishing fifth in the LMP2 Pro-Am class.

 Bell went back to LMP2 competition with Nielsen Racing for the 2024–25 Asian Le Mans Series, scoring a lone podium at the season-ending race at Abu Dhabi on his way to sixth in the LMP2 standings.
 For the rest of 2025, Bell switched back to GT3 competition by returning to AWA for his sophomore season in GTD, whilst also joining Corvette-fielding DXDT Racing in GT World Challenge America.
+In GTD, Bell won in class at the 24 Hours of Daytona but finished no higher than sixth in the following nine races to end the year ninth in points.
+In GTWC America meanwhile, Bell scored five Pro-Am wins and six more podiums to end the season runner-up in the class standings.
+During 2025, Bell also raced at the 24 Hours of Spa for AF Corse and the 24 Hours of Le Mans for AWA.
+At the end of the year, Bell joined TF Sport to race in the 2025–26 Asian Le Mans Series, taking a best result of ninth at Sepang en route to 24th in the GT standings.

+For the rest of the year, Bell returned to the newly-renamed 13 Autosport for a third season in GTD, as well as returning to Nielsen Racing to compete in the LMP3 class of the Le Mans Cup.